csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 Images can be filtered by author, datetime, likes.

 ### Admin
+Manages artwork.
 #### Fans gallery
+Contains artwork from uploads of mobile app.
 ##### Decline
 Decline art from drawing app.
 ##### Confirm